Rhea, Larry Steven “Big Larry”

-Larry Steven "Big Larry" Rhea , 65, resident of Myrtle, passed away on December 28, 2019, at North Mississippi Medical Center in Tupelo .
-Arrangements are incomplete and will be announced later by New Albany Funeral and Cremation Care.
+UNION COUNTY -- Larry Steven "Big Larry" Rhea, 65, RESIDENT OF MYRTLE , passed away Saturday, December 28, 2019, at North Mississippi Medical Center in Tupelo .
+Services will be on Tuesday, December 31 at 1 PM at New Albany Funeral & Cremation Care located at the intersection of Hwy 30 & W Bankhead .
+Visitation will be on Tuesday, December 31 from 11 AM to 1PM at New Albany Funeral & Cremation Care.
+Burial will follow at Bethlehem Cemetery .

 Sign A Guestbook